lukaszliniewicz/easy_xtts_trainer/README.md

 The app uses three segment methods to prepare training samples:

-* `maximise-punctuation`: This method tries to maximise the lenght of segments (audio/text pairs) within the 11s and 200 characters limit and guided by punctuation.
+* `maximise-punctuation`: This method tries to maximise the lenght of segments (audio/text pairs) within the 11s and 200 characters limit and is guided by punctuation (segments must end with a clause or sentence-ending punctuation mark).
 It produces fewer but longer training samples.
 * `punctuation-only`: This method is guided by punctuation marks, but doesn't try to maximise the lenght of the samples within the limit.
 It will cut and move to create the next segment when it encounters a sentence-ending or clause punctuation mark.
 * `mixed`: This method combines the `maximise-punctuation` and `punctuation-only` methods.
 60% of samples are produced using the punctuation method, and the rest using the maximise punctiation method.